tobych/learning-backbone/README.md

-learning-backbone
+Learning Backbone
 =================

-In which I try to understand this Backbone.js thing
+In which I try to understand this Backbone.js thing.